During the past decade, it is not hard to notice the massive growth of international internship around the world.

-Before taking a closer look on the details, I have first divided the factors you should consider while choosing your internship into several segments.
+Before taking a closer look at the details, I have first divided the factors you should consider while choosing your internship into several segments.

 There are many companies out there, which hire interns in order to use them for menial works that are irrelevant to the job.

-Honestly, these are unavoidable tasks you need to do during internship (read more), but it shouldn’t be your main work scope.
+Honestly, these are unavoidable tasks you will need to do during an internship , but it shouldn't be your main work scope.

-However, there are many organization nowadays that would help interns to create a personalized internship placement based on their backgrounds and requirements.
+However, there are many organizations nowadays that would help interns to create a personalized internship placement based on their backgrounds and requirements.

-This will contribute in making your resume stand out from the rest of your peers who only have domestic experience.
+This will contribute to making your resume stand out from the rest of your peers who only have domestic experience.

-Besides, there are a lot of companies in Asia that wish to get foreign employees to help in bringing their business to enter the international business, so foreign interns are much appreciated and given more opportunity to propose new idea and conduct projects based on that.
+Besides, there are a lot of companies in Asia that wish to get foreign employees to help develop their businesses internationally, so foreign interns are much appreciated and given more opportunity to propose a new idea and conduct projects based on that.

-Interns will get the chance to access firsthand experience in participation of the globalization market.
+Interns will get the chance to access firsthand experience in the participation of the globalization market.